labaxibum/java-simple-sel-framework/README.md

   + Local
   + Thread
   + Logs (Log4j)
   + TestNG
   + MarkupHelper
   + ExtentReport

 - Change the config setting in config.json
 - Change the environment setting in environment.json
 - Adding more devices in deviceOnBS.json
-- Adding deviceOrientation to JSON file due to not using rotate
+- Adding deviceOrientation to JSON file due to not using rotate (Optional due to there is Rotate function)

 ![image](https://github.com/user-attachments/assets/7c0f1026-45a5-4154-8f32-6a9e8e38aa87)